Skip to content

 Calf muscles

-• One leg bent and the other leg on the fascia roll.
-Increase the pressure by placing the legs on both sides.
-Further increase by placing the legs on top of each other.
+• One leg bent and the other leg on the fascia roller.
+Increase pressure by placing both legs on the roller.
+Further increase by stacking the legs.

-• If you experience pain in the wrist, the exercise can also be performed on the forearms.
+• If wrist pain occurs, the exercise can be done on the forearms.

-• Actively roll out the calf above the heel to just below the hollow of the knee.
+• Actively roll the calf from above the heel to just below the knee crease.

-• Adjust pressure to personal feeling, but go up to the tolerable pain threshold.
+• Adjust pressure to personal tolerance but go up to a tolerable pain threshold.

-• Roll out any localised adhesions or hold the position at this point.
+• Roll out local adhesions more intensively or hold the position on that spot.

 Strengthening

-Targeted strength training for the feet is crucial so that the arch of the foot and muscles can fulfill their function as natural shock absorbers and optimally cushion any forces that occur.
-Regular muscle training is particularly important for splayfoot in order to protect the forefoot from overloading and incorrect loading.
-Strengthened foot muscles prevent the transverse arch from dropping and thus reduce the pressure on the sensitive metatarsal heads.
-Targeted strength training is therefore an effective measure for treating metatarsalgia.
+Targeted strength training for the feet is crucial so that arches and musculature can act as natural shock absorbers and dampen occurring forces optimally.
+Especially with a splay foot, regular muscle training is important to protect the forefoot from overload and misloading.
+Strong foot muscles prevent the transverse arch from collapsing and thus reduce pressure on the sensitive metatarsal heads.
+Therefore, targeted strength training is an effective measure in metatarsalgia treatment.

-• Lay a towel or similar flat on the floor.
+• Lay out a towel flat on the floor.

 • Place the foot at the beginning of the towel.

-• Grasp the towel with your toes and pull it towards your foot by flexing your toes.
+• Grip the towel with the toes and pull it toward the foot by curling the toes.

-• Big toe lift: The big toe is actively lifted and slowly lowered again.
-All toes except the big toe remain on the floor.
-Do not lift the inner edge of the foot.
+• Big toe lifts: Actively lift the big toe and slowly lower it again.
+All toes except the big toe remain on the ground.
+Do not lift the medial foot edge.

-• Toe lift: Here, only the big toe remains on the floor.
-All other toes are actively lifted and slowly lowered again.
-Do not lift the outer edge of the foot.
+• Toe lifts: Keep only the big toe on the ground.
+Actively lift all other toes and lower them slowly.
+Do not lift the lateral foot edge.

-• It is important that the balls of the feet and heels do not lose contact with the ground.
+• It is important that the ball of the foot and the heels maintain ground contact.

-• To simplify the exercise, it can be performed alternately with one foot only.
+• For simplification, the exercise can be performed alternately with one foot only.

 kybun benefits